The VMI Master's Program

 The VMI Master’s Program is a three-year, comprehensive mathematics professional development program for current educators and mathematics leaders.
 Offered in partnership with Vermont State University (VTSU), the mission of the VMI Master’s program is to significantly improve the teaching and learning of mathematics in grades PreK-12.

-Since its inception in 1999, the VMI has partnered with local school districts, the Vermont Agency of Education, business representatives and Vermont colleges and universities to ensure the VMI Masters Program stays relevant to current school and district needs.
-During the three years, VMI Masters Program participants:
+Since its inception in 1999, the VMI has partnered with local school districts, the Vermont Agency of Education, business representatives and Vermont colleges and universities to ensure the VMI Master’s Program stays relevant to current school and district needs.
+During the three years, VMI Master’s Program participants:

-• deeply examine the mathematics content central to high quality mathematics instruction and meaningful leadership.
+• deeply examine the mathematics content central to high-quality mathematics instruction and meaningful leadership.

 • study effective mathematics instructional practices, skills and concepts.